wp-plugins/osd-mailchimp-forms/readme.txt

 6. Add a form from your MailChimp account
 7. Save
 8. Copy the shortcode from the top left of the form that you have just added
-9. NOTE: You must have PHP version 5.4 or later installed on your server to run this plugin

 == Frequently Asked Questions ==